What is the Pupil Premium?

 Pupil Premium is allocated straight to our school and it is clearly identifiable.
 Schools are free to spend the Pupil Premium as they feel is appropriate.
 The government thinks that schools are best placed to assess what additional provision should be made for individual pupils within their responsibility.
 However, all schools will be held accountable for how they have used additional funding to support pupils from low-income families and in care.
 The schools must report and publicise annually how the money has been spent and what the impact has been made on the achievements of the pupils.

-Please click on this link to read our Pupil Premium 2019-20 Statement
+Please click on the following links to read our Pupil Premium 2019-20 Statement